lion2805/kartikkamble-demo/README.md

 # kartikkamble-demo
-This is my first git repository
+This is my first git Repository.
+Author - Kartik kamble